kaliberjs/build/library/README.md

 </head>
 ```

-If you want to use the scripts in another language or framework, use the `chunk-manifest.json` file to obtain the correct file names.
+If you want to use the scripts in another language or framework, use the `chunk-manifest.json` file (saved to the `target` directory) to obtain the correct file names.

 ## Usage (dynamic pages)